Seeed-Studio/wiki-documents/docs/About.md

 [Seeed](https://www.seeedstudio.com) is a hardware innovation platform for makers to grow inspirations into differentiating products.
 By working closely with technology providers of all scale, Seeed provides accessible technologies with quality, speed and supply chain knowledge.
 When prototypes are ready to iterate, Seeed helps productize 1 to 1,000 pcs using in-house engineering, supply chain management and agile manufacture forces.
 Seeed also team up with incubators, Chinese tech ecosystem, investors and distribution channels to portal Maker startups beyond.

-## Tech Support & Product Descussion
+## Tech Support & Product Discussion

 Thank you for choosing our products!
 We are here to provide you with different support to ensure that your experience with our products is as smooth as possible.
 We offer several communication channels to cater to different preferences and needs.